Chemicals Management Plan (Canada)

 Canada Announces Intent to Continue Federal Plastics Registry Reporting for 2027–2029

-Canada has announced its intent to extend Federal Plastics Registry reporting requirements through 2029, signaling a long-term commitment to mandatory data collection on plastic resins and products.
-Businesses should prepare for sustained reporting obligations and potential scope expansions, necessitating robust internal data tracking systems to manage evolving circular economy and waste management disclosures.
+Canada has announced its intent to extend Federal Plastics Registry reporting requirements through 2029, signaling a long-term commitment to mandatory plastic data collection.
+Businesses should prepare for sustained reporting obligations and potential scope expansions, necessitating robust internal data tracking for evolving circular economy disclosures.

 Canada Issues CEPA Ministerial Condition No. 22313 For Phenol, Methylstyrenated (CAS 68512-30-1)